 I worked for Lexra, a scrappy CPU company, now out of business.
-The Lexra story is filled with lessons about the business of selling microprocessors and semiconductor intellectual property.
+The Lexra story is an interesting one, filled with lessons about the business of selling microprocessors and semiconductor intellectual property.
 I have found many incorrect statements published about Lexra.
-I hope to set the record straight.
+With this document, I hope to set the record straight.

 Lexra was founded in 1997 but the story begins in the 1980s.
 Academics at Stanford and Berkeley realized that a computer processor could achieve higher performance by running simpler instructions at a higher clock speed.
 Such a computer processor is known as a reduced instruction set computer (RISC).
 The MIPS instruction set architecture was developed as an academic project at Stanford by a group working under the direction of John Hennessy who was since promoted to president of Stanford.
 MIPS originally stood for microprocessor without interlocked pipeline stages.
 MIPS Computer Systems Inc. was formed to develop and sell commercial chips that executed the MIPS instruction set.
 The largest customer of MIPS Computer Systems Inc was Silicon Graphics, which dominated the market for high end workstations used for creating synthetic digital graphics and animations.
-In the early 1990s MIPS Computer Systems was in danger of going out of business, and Silicon Graphics acquired their key chip supplier.
+In the early 1990s MIPS Computer Systems was in danger of going out of business so Silicon Graphics acquired their key chip supplier.